dosjein/vacancy_subscribe/readme.md

 ##Back-end:

-● Built on laravel 5.2 and dingo api package
+● Built on laravel 5.2 and dingo api package [OK]

 ● Create public pages and pages that are secured with JWT (Json web token)